Can High Blood Pressure Cause Headaches?

 Avoid alcohol consumption since it increases blood pressure levels which can lead to hypertension headaches if consumed in excess.
 Also avoid smoking cigarettes because they contain nicotine which causes constriction of blood vessels throughout the body, including those in our head associated with headaches.

-Avoid stressful situations as much as possible, such as work-related tasks or arguments with loved ones.
+Avoid stressful situations as much as possible, such as work-related tasks or arguments with loved ones (yes I know, easier said than done!).
 Avoid Aunt Betty at the big family Thanksgiving dinner so you don’t have to explain to her AGAIN why it is that you’re still single.
 Having a busy schedule can lead to increased levels of stress hormones like cortisol which can trigger headaches in some people.

 Dietary changes

-Eat healthy foods such as fruits and vegetables is very important.
-Avoid fried foods and sweets if possible because these types of food tend to increase blood sugar and salt levels which in turn leads to increased blood pressure levels over time (this does not mean that you can never eat these things–just try moderation).
-Some studies have shown that people who consume more than five servings per week tend not only to see higher blood pressure levels, but also experience more frequent episodes of high blood pressure exacerbations.
+Eating healthy foods such as fruits and vegetables, and diets according to American Heart Association guidelines is very important.
+Avoid fried foods and sweets if possible because these types of food tend to increase blood sugar and salt levels which in turn leads to increased blood pressure levels over time.
+Some studies have shown that people who consume more than five servings per week of these unhealthy foods tend to have higher blood pressure levels.

 Conclusion

-Managing hypertension headaches takes a multifaceted approach that includes changing your lifestyle, getting medical help, and getting advice from a professional.
+So can hypertension cause headaches?
+The answer is yes it can.
+However, there are other variables and other headache types that also need to be evaluated for before assuming this.
+Managing hypertension headaches takes a multifaceted approach that includes changing your lifestyle, getting medical help, and getting advice from a healthcare provider.
 Ultimately, the treatment of hypertension headache is maintaining normal blood pressure control.
 You can successfully control your blood pressure and reduce the frequency and severity of hypertension headaches by changing your diet, exercising regularly, learning how to deal with stress, and taking prescribed medications when conservative measures are not helping.
+If your headaches are related to your high blood pressure, they will naturally subside once blood pressure levels normalize.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!